TeamOpenSmartGlasses/SmartGlassesManager/android_smart_phone/README.md

 ## Install and build

 1. Follow these instructions: https://google.github.io/mediapipe/getting_started/android.html (including the external link on this page on how to install MediaPipe)
+    - don't forget to follow these instructions on that same page: https://google.github.io/mediapipe/getting_started/install.html
-2. Change the SDK and NDK in ./main/WORKSPACE to point to your own Android SDK install (if you don't have one, install Android Studio and download an SDK and NDK)
+3. Change the SDK and NDK in ./main/WORKSPACE to point to your own Android SDK install (if you don't have one, install Android Studio and download an SDK and NDK)
-3. Run this command:
+4. Run this command:
 ```
 ./build_single_android.sh mediapipe/examples/android/src/java/com/google/mediapipe/apps/wearableai
 ```